 Visa Inc. (V:US), the world’s biggest payment network, would benefit from buying Visa Europe Ltd. because creating a single global business would outweigh regulatory risk, JPMorgan Chase & Co.
 (JPM:US) said.

 Visa Europe, a London-based network owned by banks, has a put option giving it the right to require Foster City, California-based Visa to purchase its shares.

-“Our longstanding view on the put being exercised is positive, as we believe a consolidated global network is stronger than a split network,” Tien-tsin Huang, a JPMorgan analyst who has an overweight (JPM) rating on Visa shares, said in a note to clients.
+“Our longstanding view on the put being exercised is positive, as we believe a consolidated global network is stronger than a split network,” Tien-tsin Huang, a JPMorgan analyst who has an overweight (JPM:US) rating on Visa shares, said in a note to clients.

 Lenders that own Visa Europe are considering requiring Visa to make the purchase, the Wall Street Journal reported yesterday.
-Visa Chief Executive Officer Charles Scharf is vying with competitors MasterCard Inc. (MA) and China UnionPay for a share of the payment-processing market amid a global shift from cash to plastic.
+Visa Chief Executive Officer Charles Scharf is vying with competitors MasterCard Inc. (MA:US) and China UnionPay for a share of the payment-processing market amid a global shift from cash to plastic.

 Visa Europe split from Visa prior to its initial public offering in 2008.
 While purchasing the company could introduce new risks tied to European Union regulations, it would add about $1.2 billion to Visa’s annual revenue, Huang wrote.